freelancing-open/drone/README.md

 Basic Integration and Unit Test has been done.

-### To Facilitate The Execution of the App
+### Execution of the App
 >A script is provided `MavenBash` in other to clean, package application then finally run the database in a Docker container.
 >
+> Open the terminal at the root of the project and type the command `./Launch.sh` to run the file.
+>
-> The database uses PORT: 3300 in order to avoid port conflicts.
-> The App runs on 9000
+> The MySQL Database uses PORT: 3300 in order to avoid port conflicts & the App runs on 9000

 ### NB
 > To Test Rest Endpoints, you need to run the application and the database should already be launched.